1.1. Stress during certain brain development phases particularly harmful¶

 Serotonin influences the developing brain.
 During certain stages of brain development, 5-HT, in conjunction with other transmitters, regulates brain cytoarchitecture and nodal connectivity by modulating a variety of developmental processes, including neuronal progenitor cell proliferation, migration and differentiation, maturation of postmitotic neurons, and apoptosis.
 Environmental factors that alter serotonergic modulation during development or variation in genes involved in 5-HT signaling can cause disorders associated with defective innervation, circuit formation, and network connectivity.

-Acute and chronic stress affects serotonergic communication:
+Acute and chronic stress influences serotonergic communication:

 -